opensearch-project/project-website/_partners/sematext.md

 # logo_large is used on the partner details page.
 logo_large: '/assets/media/partners/sematext.png'
 product_image: '/assets/media/partners/sematext.png'
 description: 'Sematext has deep expertise with OpenSearch and building search applications on top of it.
-We've helped 100s of organizations with OpenSearch, Elasticsearch, and Solr.
-We've been in the search business since 2010 and provide consulting, production support, training for OpenSearch, Elasticsearch, and Apache Solr.'
+Having been in the search business since 2010 and providing consulting, production support and training, we have helped 100s of organizations with OpenSearch, Elasticsearch, and Apache Solr.'
 business_type: 'Systems Integrator, Technology Services Provider, Services Organisation, Consultancy &amp; Training, ISV'
 region: 'North America, South America, Europe, Middle East, Africa, Asia Pacific, Australia'
 contact: 'info@sematext.com, +1 (347) 480-1610'